 Microsoft 365 Built-in Labelling vs. AIP Add-In

-Users of the Microsoft 365 suite now have a Sensitivity option where a currently open file is labelled.
+Modern users of the Microsoft 365 suite now have a Sensitivity option where a currently open file is labelled.

 This also applies to the newer standalone versions of Microsoft Office too.
 Forcing users to label every document they produce is possible to avoid categorisation gaps from occurring.